pharmpy/pharmpy/docs/amd_pkpd.rst

     COVARIATE?(@PD_IIV, @CATEGORICAL, cat, *)

-Here, both statements are defined with a '?', meaning that these are covariate effect(s) to be explored rather than structural covariate effects, which are added during the earlier "structural" step.
+Here, both statements are defined with a '?', meaning that these are covariate effect(s) to be explored rather than structural covariate effects.

+Structural covariate effects found in the search space are also added to the model in this step.

 **Mechanisitic covariates**